Frequently Asked Questions

 14. Can I change my CTP insurer?

 Since 1 July 2013, there have been four licensed CTP insurers in the ACT- Insurance Australia Limited (trading as NRMA Insurance), GIO, AAMI and Apia.
 Motorists have the ability to choose from one of the CTP insurers when renewing their vehicle registration.

 The premiums of the different insurers are available on the Premiums of the ACT page.
 You can also visit insurers’ websites for information on CTP and extra cover or rebates that they offer in the ACT.

 15. Why is CTP insurance cheaper in some other states?

 The ACT has an at-fault system, which means you need to prove another person is at fault in order to receive compensation.
 If nobody involved in a crash admits they are at fault, the injured person will need to bring a court proceeding against the other driver to rule that they are at fault.
-This means insurers need to include legal costs in addition to the standard medical expenses when deciding how much to charge for CTP.
+This means insurers need to include legal costs in addition to the compensation expenses when deciding how much to charge for CTP.

 Another difference is that NSW also risk rates premiums, with insurers able to charge much higher premiums for ACT for motorists they consider to be high-risk (eg. young drivers up to 25 years old).
 In the ACT, all motorists pay the same CTP insurance premium, which is a community-rated premium that applies to each vehicle class.
 Insurers cannot charge different premiums based on personal information, or based on anything other than the vehicle class applicable to the vehicle registration.